TW - racism, potential shattering of parental illusions

 Steiner schools and the ‘whole child’

-Modern Steiner schools inevitably do two things, 1) try to publicly distance themselves from the more extreme ideas of their founder and 2) say they take a ‘whole child’ approach.
+Modern Steiner schools inevitably do two things, 1) try to publicly distance themselves from the more extreme ideas of their founder5 and 2) say they take a ‘whole child’ approach.
 I’ll be concentrating on the second.

 My position is that within a Steiner school the ‘whole child’ is a paradoxical anthroposophical doctrine enacted on students.
 It is not a pedagogical effort to understand, support and work with a ‘whole’ unique child and all their life complexities.
 The intentions, blanket-beliefs and prescribed actions of anthroposophy preclude any possibility of this.
 Instead Steiner schools squeeze all children into a pre-ordained cosmic identity made up of generic components, which they then work to reinforce.